juadel/Offocus-Class/README.md

 With this features a Supervise learning model was created using 6000 images (half blurry, half clear).
-The process of this model creation is in the file jupyter notebook offocus_model.ipynb
+The process of this model creation is in the jupyter notebook file offocus_model.ipynb

-**SERVER API
+**SERVER API**

 A AWS instance is running a Gunicorn server with the model, a client can request a prediction using a JSON format

-**NEXT STEPS:
+**NEXT STEPS:**
 1. windows version in C#
 2. Include more range of Cameras brands (now only works on 3xlogic-HIK)
 3. Error management.